nshawen/RTOUtil/README.md

 ## Using in your project:

-Example code is when running in main project folder (not submodule folder)
+Example command line code when running in main project folder (not submodule folder)

 * Adding this repository as a submodule